lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 ## Physical Connections

 Coordinating the execution of the federates so that timestamps are preserved is tricky.
-If your application does not require the deterministic execution that results from preserving the timestamps, then you can alternatively specify a **physical connection** as follows (see [example/C/Federated/HelloWorld/HelloWorldPhysical.lf](https://github.com/lf-lang/lingua-franca/blob/master/example/C/Federated/HelloWorld/HelloWorldPhysical.lf):
+If your application does not require the deterministic execution that results from preserving the timestamps, then you can alternatively specify a **physical connection** as follows:

 ```
 source.out ~> print.in;